jup-ag/space-station/docs/102-trigger-api/1-create-order.md

                 makingAmount: "1000000",
                 takingAmount: "300000",
                 // expiredAt: "", // In unix seconds (e.g. Date.now()/1_000) or optional
+                // slippageBps: "", // Optional, by nature, trigger orders execute with 0 slippage
                 // feeBps: "", // Requires referral account or optional
             },
             computeUnitPrice: "auto",
-            // referral: "", // Optional but if specified it is the referral token account of the output mint
+            // feeAccount: "", // Optional but if specified it is the referral token account of the output mint
-            inputTokenProgram: inputMintTokenProgram, // Default to token program if empty or specify e.g. token2022 program
-            outputTokenProgram: outputMintTokenProgram, // same as above
             // wrapAndUnwrapSol: true, // Default true or optional })
     })